-Jen first joined the team at St. Louis Earth Day as Communications & Marketing Manager, after having earned her Masters of Science in Sustainability in May 2014 from Saint Louis University, Jen is happy to contribute to the SLED staff as Communications & Marketing Manager.
+Jen first joined the team at St. Louis Earth Day as Communications & Marketing Manager, after having earned her Masters of Science in Sustainability in 2014 from Saint Louis University.
 Prior to this she enjoyed a diverse career in sales (from fine wine to children’s books).
 During her studies at SLU, Jen frequently asked herself how to help individuals understand the connection that personal choices have on the environment.
 In her work, she aims to facilitate communication that will affect change in the way we live our lives so that future generations have the same opportunity to enjoy our planet as we do today.

 Jen grew up in Northwest Indiana and moved to St. Louis 23 years ago to attend Washington University.
 She fell in love with St. Louis and her now husband, Kyle, and they settled in South City – growing their family by 2 daughters and 2 dogs.
 She has been very active in her community, serving on several boards, coaching Girls on the Run at her daughter’s school, and founding (and now leading) her neighborhood’s community garden and orchard.